masher92/UKCP18/Regridding/ReadMe.md

   * Saves a netCDF copy of both the reformatted observations and regridded observations.
 * Check_reformat.py:
   * Checks the reformatting process above works.
 Checks similarity between max/mean values between original and reformatted data and checks plotting.

 * TestingRegridding_CreateTimeSeries.py:
   * Finds the grid cell covering a point of interest for both the original and reformatted observations data.
   * Creates a csv containing a 20 year time series of data at this location.
 * TestingRegridding_plotPDFs.py:
   * Uses the timeseries from above to plot PDFs and percentile threshold plots.

-## Questions
-* Comparing PDF for the grid containing a point location; however, one of these grid cells is over double the size of the other so is this a fair comparison?
-* Comparing PDF over a wider area: but if e.g. select 9 grid cells closest to the point of interest this will result in quite significantly areal coverage between the original 1km and regridded 2.2km data.
-Should they cover same area to be comparable?
-If just looked at all grid cells covering an area e.g. Leeds this would be very slow (loading 20 years of data for just one grid cell is slow).

 ## Next steps
 * Look at observations from rain gauge data and cross-check the CEH-GEAR data with these as well